In Theaters: Movies playing in the Fort Wayne area

 (PG-13 for sexual content and some violence including a sexual assault; 2:05)

-A woman who raised herself in the marshes of the deep South becomes the prime suspect in the murder of a man she was once involved with.

-Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, Eagles Theatre Wabash, GQT Huntington Drive-in, NCG Auburn Cinemas, Strand Theatre Kendallville
+Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, Auburn/Garrett Drive-in, Eagles Theatre Wabash, GQT Huntington 7, NCG Auburn Cinemas